atrac17/Integer_Video_Modes/console/README.md

 <br>

 Integer scaled modelines based on the information below.
 The visible resolution may coincide with actual hardware or the FPGA implementation (_i.e.
 PC Engine, Sony PSX_).
 Modline timings based off the vertical refresh rate (calculated pxlclk/htotal/vtotal) and visible resolution.
-If a modeline for an console/handheld core is not provided below, it may be added in the future.
+If a modeline for an console/handheld core is not provided below, it may be added in the future.<br><br>
+If a core has `Dual Mode=Yes`, then there will only be one primary video mode available as the core supports multiple systems for one video mode.
+For custom aspect ratios, the first will be for the primary hardware and the other for the secondary hardware.<br><br>
 <br>

 | Title | Pixel Clock | Refresh Rate | Resolution (Visible) |